MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 Also a thanks to @Fabian, @oats and @mr. nobody for being active members of the discord.

+### Updates

+- [Read over the research piece](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/blob/main/research/README.md) for an idea of what may happen on each round as we progress.
+These will for now just be notes on what others have done previously
+- previous data for each challenge has been uploaded in the research section

 ### Meet-up in London, 13th and 14th
 Any UKers open to meet on the 13th or 14th of April.
 I will be at the railway tavern near liverpool street in London probably from 5PM onward.

-The spot is picked due to location and it is around the corner from IMC's offices in London.
+The spot is picked due to ease of access and it is around the corner from IMC's offices in London.

-### Updates
-I will have to do a review of the main sections soon, to incorporate easy to read connections out to the more advanced topics.
-I'll do it after round 1 starts, as I will be busy building strategy now.

 ## Quick steps if you're new or feeling lost